Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Network shape per round¶

-A federation round produces, from each forge:
+A federation round produces, from each deployment:

-- 1 × council routing-head delta
+- 1 × shared routing-head delta

 - DP-clipped magnitude bound; norm-capped per layer